Patrick J. Miller

-- Represents employers in state and federal court litigation involving claims of Title VII and ADA discrimination, harassment, wrongful discharge, invasion of privacy, employment contract and non-compete disputes, Family and Medical Leave Act, as well as various other employment law matters.
+- Represents employers in state and federal court litigation involving claims of Title VII, ADEA and ADA discrimination, harassment, wrongful discharge, invasion of privacy, employment contract and non-compete disputes, Family and Medical Leave Act, as well as various other employment law matters.

 - Represented client in matter before the Iowa Occupational Safety and Health Administration involving allegation of unlawful denial of restroom breaks.

 - Secretary of Labor v.
 Cargill Meat Solutions Corp., No. 10-1156 (Occupational Safety and Health Review Commission, 2012) (In case of first impression, citations for non-payment of required footwear vacated.)

 - United States of America v.
 Xcel Energy, Inc. et al., No. 09-cr-00389 (U.S. District Court, 2011) (Assisted criminal defense counsel in successful acquittal of OSHA criminal charges.)

 - Member, American Bar Association Labor and Employment Law Section OSHA Committee

 - Member, Colorado Safety Association

 09/12/2014OSHA Update: OSHA Announces Final Rule Increasing Employers’ Injury Reporting Obligations